 Preventing resting time in segment efforts

-It may not be possible to avoid this issue if the segment has bad start or endpoints.
-Segments that end at the top of a climb, close to an intersection, or even at a common hangout spot are likely to produce bad matches.
-We recommend placing the segment end just before the natural stopping point for best results.
-The same is true for segments with a start point at a trailhead or an intersection.
-A segment start point just past the actual starting point will produce better matches.
+- It may not be possible to avoid this issue if the segment has bad start or endpoints.
+We recommend placing the end of the segment just before the natural stopping point and the segment start point just past the actual starting point for best results.